 Why I Stopped Intermittent Fasting

-Fast forward a year later, and I found myself not feeling so great.
+Fast forward a year later, and I did not feel so great.
 I wasn’t getting that massive boost of energy from fasting anymore.
 My libido began plummeting.
 My mood was terrible.

 I was developing more and more issues with food.
-Foods I used to be able to eat without any issues were now making me feel terrible whenever I ate them.
+Foods I used to be able to eat without any problems were now making me feel terrible whenever I ate them.

 It was so frustrating.
 I felt like I had come so far just to be right back where I was before I even began my healing journey, which is why I eventually stopped intermittent fasting.